ajkessel/VoiceCraft_API/README.md

 ## Installation and Running

 ### The installation script
-You can use `install_and_run.sh` to install the api and run it later on linux systems.
+You can use `install_and_run.sh` to install the api and run it later on linux systems (it supports various package managers).

 1. Clone the VoiceCraft API repository:
    ```